alex-netkachov/pwd/README.md

 While copying text to the clipboard `clip.exe` is used for Windows and WSL, `pbcopy` is for mac, and `xsel` is for Linux.

-## TODO

-- cleanup this file, use its content in helps
-- .export with new password
-- .html with new password
-- pin external references and protect them with hashsets

 ## Story of pwd